joffrey-bion/krossbow/README.md

 This project only supports the JVM 8/11 and JavaScript targets as of now, as it was primarily built for applications combining Kotlin/React frontend with Kotlin Spring Boot backend.

-This project cannot be used on Android as of now because of its dependency on either Spring (JDK8) or JDK11's API, but this could change if the need arises (please open an issue if you'd like to see it happen).
+Android support could be added mostly with build setup, using the existing adapter for OkHttp's web sockets.
-Android support could be somewhat easily added by writing an adapter for web sockets on top of OkHttp's web sockets.
+Please upvote [the corresponding issue](https://github.com/joffrey-bion/krossbow/issues/49) if you'd like to see it happen.

 Adding support for the Native target may require a bit more effort.
 Contributions are welcome in this respect, though.

 ## Supported STOMP features

-Here is the list of supported STOMP features:
+Most of the [STOMP 1.2](https://stomp.github.io/index.html) specification's SHOULDs and MUSTs are implemented:

 - All STOMP frames, including `ACK`/`NACK` and transactions
 - Custom headers where the protocol allows them